JipengGuo95/JipengGuo95.github.io/_pages/publications.md

 You can also find more articles on [Google Scholar](https://scholar.google.com/citations?user=iynZISwAAAAJ&hl=zh-CN&oi=ao).

 ## Preprints
+- Heterogeneity is Not Global Metric: Mixed-pass Aggregation via Parallel Cross-filtering for GNNs, 2026.
+Preprint. (第一作者)

 - Unity in Diversity: Consensus-Structured Specificity Learning for Incomplete Multi-View Clustering, 2026.
 Preprint, prepared by *Yu Cao*. (通讯)

 - Anchor-Sample Centroid Alignment for Large-scale Multi-view Subspace Clustering, 2026.
 Preprint, prepared by *Xiang Xu*. (通讯)